GetFirefly/firefly/README.md

 Firefly is currently divided into three major components:

-- Compiler
-- Libraries
-- Runtimes

-There are some crates in the root of the project that are in the process of being cleaned up/removed, so for the most part, the crates in `compiler/`, `library/` and `runtimes/` are those of interest.

 #### Compiler

 The Firefly compiler is composed of many small components, but the few most interesting are:

-- `firefly_compiler`, handles orchestrating the compiler itself, if you are looking for the driver of the compiler, this is it.
+- `firefly` is the crate for the `firefly` executable itself, but it is largely empty, most of the meat is in other crates
+- `compiler/driver`, handles driving the compiler, i.e. parsing arguments, handling commands, and orchestrating tasks; it also defines the compiler pipeline.
+It currently also contains the passes which perform code generation.
-- `firefly_syntax_base`, contains common types and metadata used across multiple stages of the compiler
+- `compiler/syntax_base`, contains common types and metadata used in many places across the compiler
+- `compiler/syntax_*`, these crates implement the frontend and middle-tier of the compiler.
+Each one provides an intermediate representation, semantic analysis, transforms to other representations, output to a textual format, and in some cases, parsing.
-- `firefly_syntax_erl`, contains the abstract syntax tree, grammar, parser, and passes for performing semantic analysis, transformations on the AST, and lowering to Core.
-This is the primary frontend of the compiler, as it handles with user-provided Erlang code.
+  * `syntax_erl` is the primary frontend of the compiler, which handles Erlang sources
-- `firefly_syntax_core`, defines an intermediate representation that is based on an extended lambda calculus form, this is where a number of initial normalizations/transformations occur and corresponds to Core Erlang in the BEAM compiler.
-- `firefly_syntax_kernel`, defines an intermediate representation that is tailored towards pattern match compilation and code generation, it is flat relative to Core, funs/closures have been lifted, all variables have been made unique within their containing function, pattern matching has been compiled, and all calls have been transformed into static form and candiates for tail call optimization have been identified.
-- `firefly_syntax_ssa`, defines an SSA intermediate representation that is used for code generation; once transformed into SSA, performing codegen is very straightforward.
-- `firefly_codegen`, handles code generation from our SSA IR using MLIR/LLVM, and also contains the code responsible for linking objects/libraries/executables.

-The other crates are all important as well, but are much smaller and tailored to a specific task, and so should be straightforward to grasp their function.
+  * `syntax_pp`, is a frontend for Abstract Erlang Format, and converts to the AST from `syntax_erl`
+  * `syntax_core` is a high-level intermediate representation to which the AST is lowered after some initial semantic analysis.
+Core is an extended form of lambda calculus, so is highly normalized, and is where we do the remaining semantic analysis tasks.
+Core is also where comprehension and receive expressions are transformed into their lower level representations.
+Core is logically split into two forms, "internal" and regular.
+The internal form is used during initial lowering, before certain transformations have been applied.
+The regular form of Core has certain properties which must be upheld, and the internal form does not enforce them.
+  * `syntax_kernel` is a specialized intermediate representation to which Core is lowered.
+It is completely flat, i.e. no nested scopes, variables are unique, all function calls are resolved, dynamic apply is converted to a call to `erlang:apply/2,3`, and all closures have been lifted.
+During the lowering from Core, pattern matching compilation is performed, and some liveness analysis is performed.
+  * `syntax_ssa` is a low-level SSA IR to which Kernel is lowered.
+While Kernel is flat, it is still expression based, SSA breaks things down further into blocks, jumps, and instructions for a register-based machine.
+  From here, we can perform code generation either to native code, or bytecode.
+- `compiler/linker`, performs all the work needed to link generated code into objects/libraries/executables.

+The remaining crates under `compiler/` are support crates of some kind.

 #### Libraries

-There are a number of core libraries that are used by the runtime, but are also in some cases shared with the compiler (namely `firefly_binary` and `firefly_number`).
+There are a number of core libraries that are used by the runtime, but are also in some cases shared with the compiler.
 These are designed to either be optional components, or part of a tiered system of crates that build up functionality for the various runtime crates.

-- `firefly_system`, provides abstractions over platform-specific implementation details that most of the runtime code doesn't need to know about.
+- `library/system`, provides abstractions over platform-specific implementation details that most of the runtime code doesn't need to know about.
 This primarily handles unifying low-level platform APIs.
-- `firefly_alloc`, provides abstractions for memory allocation and types which are allocator-aware, this is where our GC primitives are defined, as well as useful constructs like heap fragments.
+- `library/alloc`, provides abstractions for memory management
+- `library/arena`, this is a helper crate that provides an implementation of both typed and untyped arenas
-- `firefly_rt`, this is the primary core runtime library, hence the name, and provides the implementations of all the term types and their native APIs, as well as establishing things like the calling convention for Erlang functions, exceptions and backtraces, and other universal runtime concerns that cannot be delegated to a higher-level runtime crate.
+- `library/rt`, this is the primary core runtime library, hence the name, and provides the implementations of all the term types and their native APIs, as well as establishing things like the calling convention for Erlang functions, exceptions and backtraces, and other universal runtime concerns that cannot be delegated to a higher-level runtime crate.
-- `firefly_arena`, this is a helper crate that provides an implementation of a typed arena used in both the runtime and the compiler.
-- `firefly_binary`, this crate provides all the pieces for implementing binaries/bitstrings, including pattern matching primitives and constructors.
+- `library/binary`, this crate provides all the pieces for implementing binaries/bitstrings, including pattern matching primitives and constructors.
-- `firefly_number`, this crate provides the internal implementation of numeric types for both the compiler and runtime
+- `library/number`, this crate provides the internal implementation of numeric types for both the compiler and runtime
-- `firefly_beam`, this crate provides native APIs for working with BEAM files, largely unused at the moment
+- `library/beam`, this crate provides native APIs for working with BEAM files
+- `library/bytecode`, this crate defines the opcodes for the bytecode emulator, as well as support for the binary bytecode format

 #### Runtimes

-The runtime is intended to be pluggable, but some parts are intended to always be included alongside those libraries:

-- `firefly_crt`, contains the primary entry point of Firefly-compiled executables, and is responsible for setting up the atom table, and the symbol table for dynamic dispatch.
-- `firefly_tiny`, contains our experimental runtime for development work

-We have more robust runtime libraries that much time was invested into, but those are currently being reworked now that the compiler is done:

-- `firefly_core`, contains functionality useful across high-level runtimes, e.g. timer wheels
+The runtime is intended to be pluggable, so it consists of a "wrapper" crate that provides the entry point for executables, and a specific runtime implementation.
+Currently there is only one of the latter.

+- `runtimes/crt`, plays the role of crt0 in our system, i.e. it provides the entry point, initializes the function and atom tables, and invokes the `main` function of the linked-in runtime.
-- `firefly_minimal`, a richer version of `firefly_tiny` used with a previous iteration of the compiler
+- `runtimes/emulator`, provides a runtime which operates on the output of the bytecode compiler

-The above collection of libraries correspond to ERTS in the BEAM virtual machine.

 <a name="contrib-changes"/>